iamxenon404/webhook-tester/README.md

-# Webhook Tester / Request Inspector

-A complete project specification and structure overview for building an open-source Express.js Webhook Testing tool with a Next.js frontend.
+# Xenlog404

+> Catch every request.
+Miss nothing.

+A self-hostable webhook testing and request inspection tool.
+Generate unique endpoints, fire requests at them, and inspect everything in real time — method, headers, body, query params, IP, and timestamp.

 ---

 ## 1. Overview

-The **Webhook Tester** is a self-hostable API tool that allows developers to generate unique webhook endpoints and inspect incoming HTTP requests.
-It captures data such as method, headers, body, timestamp, and query parameters.
-The frontend dashboard is built with Next.js for viewing logs in real-time.
-This is useful for anyone working with webhooks or debugging API requests.
+**Xenlog404** is an open-source tool that allows developers to generate unique webhook endpoints and inspect incoming HTTP requests in real time.
+Built with an Express.js backend and a Next.js frontend, it's useful for anyone working with webhooks or debugging API integrations.

 ---